 Please note that the football match that was scheduled for Wednesday 29th January has been moved to Wednesday 5th February.
 A letter will go out on Monday confirming this.

-Caroline Haslett Primary School is a successful and high attaining school which has demonstrated consistently high standards for a number of years.
+Caroline Haslett Primary School is a successful school which has demonstrated consistently high standards for a number of years.
 It operates in a culture where expectations are high,learning is exciting and children's individuality is valued.
 It is very inclusive and committed to helping children achieve their full potential.

-Opened in 1992 as a combined school for 4 to 12 year olds and following Milton Keynes reorganisation.
-It is now a primary school for 4 to 11 year olds serving Shenley Lodge and the eastern part of Shenley Brook End.
-Accomodation includes the main open-plan building (FS to Y4), a classroom of the future Mekon bulding ( Y5 & Y6 ) and a specialist teaching block (Library, food technology and The Faraday club).
+We opened in 1992 as a combined school for 4 to 12 year olds, and are now a primary school for 4 to 11 year olds serving Shenley Lodge and the eastern part of Shenley Brook End.
+Accommodation includes the main open-plan building (FS to Y4), a classroom of the future- The Mekon building ( Y5 & Y6 ) and a specialist teaching block (Library, Food Technology and The Faraday Club).

-With a roll of 436, we are a two-form entry school with class sizes between 30 and 32.
-We have a department for 10 children with speech and language statements of special educational needs, integrated into our mainstream classes receiving additional support in line with their statements.
-The school supports children at every stage of the special needs register through specialist teaching advice and a high level of teaching assistant support.
+With a roll of 426, we are a two-form entry school with class sizes between 30 and 32.
+We have a department for 5 children who have EHCPs for the primary need of speech and language.
+These pupils are fully included in our mainstream classes where they receive additional support inline with their EHCP and Speech therapists targets.
+The school identifies pupils with SEN early and supports them with timely and evidence based interventions alongside specialist teaching advice and a high level of Teaching Assistant support.

 At the end of Y6 most children transfer to either Denbigh or Shenley Brook End secondary schools, with a small number going to other schools in MK.
 We have good links with playgroups in the area and there are strong sporting and staff development links with our nearby schools.